theobald-software/kb.theobald-software.github.io/content/_version-history/index.md

 {: .box-warning}
 **Warning: Deprecated version history** <br>
-This version history is deprecated.<br>
+This version history is deprecated and will not be updated as of July 2024.<br>
 Make sure to use the **changelog** within the new [Theobald Software HelpCenter](https://helpcenter.theobald-software.com/).